azure-glades/obsidian-notes/Computer Networks/Physical Layer/Physical Layer.md

 - Modems, Signal generators, and signal processing devices are present
 - *Bits* are the basic unit of data that is transferred

+- **Bandwidth** is the capacity at which a medium can carry data. (bits per second - bps)
+- **Latency** refers to the amount of time, including delays, for data to travel from one given point to another.
+- **Throughput** is the measure of the transfer of bits across the media over a given period of time.
+	- **Goodput** is the measure of usable data transferred over a given period of time.
+Goodput is throughput minus traffic overhead for establishing sessions, acknowledgments, encapsulation, and retransmitted bits
 # Transmission Modes
 Data transmission modes define how information is sent between devices, focusing on the direction and method of data flow.
 ![[Pasted image 20250407193033.png]]